NikhilInampudi/Credit-Risk-Classification/README.md

 <img src="https://github.com/NikhilInampudi/Credit-Risk-Classification/blob/506e59afda2732565c70022b3dbf90cbe59ab003/Visualizations/Home%20Ownership%20Pie%20Chart.png" width="900" height="650" />

 <br><br>
-**Plotly pie chart to visualize distributino of different loan grades.
+**Plotly pie chart to visualize distribution of different loan grades.
 Based on this results we can see that around 80% of individuals have a satisfactory rating (A-C) and a mminority of individuals have a bad rating (D-G).
 This would probably have a big effect on credit worthinesss as this is going off of someones prior history of using credit.**

 <div style="max-height: 400px; overflow-y: auto;">